DiggingNebula8/shader-art/Artworks/Ocean/CAMERA_SYSTEM.md

 - Each f-stop change doubles/halves light (f/1.4, f/2, f/2.8, f/4, f/5.6, f/8, f/11, f/16, f/22)
 - Each shutter speed change doubles/halves light (1/1000, 1/500, 1/250, 1/125, 1/60, 1/30, 1/15)
 - Each ISO change doubles/halves sensitivity (100, 200, 400, 800, 1600)

+**Depth of Field Note**: The DOF system correctly implements the inverse relationship between f-stop and blur amount.
+Larger f-stop numbers (like f/8, f/16) produce sharper images with more depth of field, while smaller f-stop numbers (like f/1.4, f/2.8) produce more blur with shallow depth of field.

 ## Functions